Breadbasket: Africa

-There seems to be more of a debate if Zimbabwe was the bread basket of Africa, as over a 55-year period Zimbabwe never topped a 10% share of maize on the continent.
-From 1960 to 1980 it only hit 6% lower than Kenya's contribution and on par with Nigeria.

 Morocco

 Since subsistence agriculture was the dominant economic system in most of Morocco's history, it's difficult to speak of a breadbasket region.
 All regions produced their own wheat and barley to feed themselves and their livestock.
 With the European commercial penetration in the second half of the 19th century, Morocco started to export wheat to Europe despite the objection of the ulama (religious establishment).
 The Chaouia and Doukkala plains became the most important suppliers of wheat for export.
 This is logical given their proximity to the coast.
 The ports of Casablanca and Feddala, today's Mohammedia, serviced the Chaouia Plain while the port of Mazagan serviced Doukkala.

 After Morocco's independence, agriculture in Doukkala became geared toward irrigation so less area has been devoted to wheat, whereas Chaouia maintained its status as a major wheat-producing region thanks to its dark soil called tirs and relatively abundant rainfall (avg.
 400 mm/year).